-The Corporate Governance Policy Document issued by the Central Bank of Malaysia (the BNM CG Guidelines) sets out the minimum corporate governance standards expected to be implemented by financial institutions, such as licensed banks, licensed investment banks, licensed Islamic banks, licensed insurers, licensed takaful operators and financial holding companies.
-These include requirements for the posts of the chair of the board and the CEO to be held by different individuals and for the carrying out of annual board evaluations.
-Any non-compliance with the BNM CG Guidelines amounts to an offence under either the FSA or the IFSA (where applicable).
+Corporate Governance Policy Document issued by the Central Bank of Malaysia financial institutions, such as licensed banks, licensed investment banks, licensed Islamic banks, licensed insurers, licensed takaful operators and financial holding companies.
+These include requirements for the posts of the chair of the board and the chief executive to be held by different individuals and for the carrying out of annual board evaluations.
+Non-compliance with the BNM CG Guidelines amounts to an offence under either the Financial Services Act or the Islamic Financial Services Act (where applicable).